Bestiary

 Bitanling

-Bitanling was as old as the coming of the Dark Ones, but was finally slain in 27 A.S..
+Bitanling was as old as the coming of the Dark Ones, but was finally slain in 27 AS.
 Despite its status, it appears to have been a simple turtle, albeit one grown to immense size.

 A point of debate is that Bitanling was described as growing tired in the moments leading up to its demise.
 Indeed, Master Ophelia had factored this into her plan to slay the Beast.
 Quite a few Hunters maintain that Beasts tire from regenerating their bodies.
 A few even wonder if Beasts might not be as different from animals as we believe, since they have been observed to eat and sleep.